 One Farm, One Decade

-Over twenty years ago photographer Dana Matthews and writer Richard Giles met in the rural deep south.
-Matthews came from her grandmother’s farm and Giles from the Delta by way of farms in the Mississippi Black Belt to tramp with a great photographer named Tom Waters through some wild and viney parts of the country.
-Between Matthews’ home in Alabama and Giles’s home in Mississippi lies Hale county Alabama, where Walker Evans and James Agee collaborated to make Let Us Now Praise Famous Men, that amazing document about people struggling to survive in places where food, hardship, beauty and hunger meet.
-These realities very much describe the lives of small-scale farmers in America today.
+Photographer Dana Matthews and farmer Richard Giles met twenty five years ago at University in the rural deep south.
+Matthews came from her grandmother’s farm outside Montgomery and Giles from the Delta by way of farms in the Mississippi Black Belt to tramp with their photography professor through some wild and viney parts of the country.
+Between Matthews’ home in Alabama and Giles’s home in Mississippi lies Hale County Alabama, where Walker Evans and James Agee collaborated to make Let Us Now Praise Famous Men, that indelible document about people struggling to survive in places where food, hardship, beauty and hunger meet.
+The book left its mark on Matthews and Giles.The realities it documents still describe the lives of small-scale farmers in America today.

-We came north, not together, but by separate accidents and plans and escapes, and nearly as quickly and accidentally found our familiar “south” in the Catskills region of New York State.
+The two came north, not together, but by separate accidents and plans and escapes, and nearly as quickly and accidentally found their familiar “south” in the Catskills region of New York State.
 Delaware County, three hours out of the great city, the watershed from which New York drinks, with its deep rich soils along the rivers, is one of the poorest counties in the state.
 This ironic tune plays again and again across our country—rich land, poor people; good food gone over to a land of potato chips.
-Giles came back to the country with his wife Holley to farm small and to write.
-Matthews came from her art studio in a blighted urban wasteland to her cabin in the woods to breathe and to create.
+After 12 years in Brooklyn, Giles returned to the country to farm small.
+Matthews came from her art studio in the blighted urban wasteland of Gowanus to her cabin in the woods to breathe and to create.
+Giles established Lucky Dog Organic Farm, nestled in the bucolic hamlet of Hamden, NY.
+Matthews turned her insightful lens toward her friend’s work in progress, and a loving decade-long portrait emerged.